Computer Generated MusicPosted on the

-Al: I’ve been enjoying it very much, we haven’t had quite as many as previous years.
-There’s been quite a lot of multiple entries which is very good because you get to see a breadth of work form a person which is exciting.
-It’s been really exciting to hear some stuff that’s been very original.
+Al: I’ve been enjoying it very much.
+There’s been quite a lot of multiple entries which is very good because you get to see a breadth of work from one person which is exciting.
+It’s been really good to hear some stuff that’s been very original.

-Has anything really stood out for you, shocked you or made you laugh?
+Has anything really stood out or shocked you?

-Joe: One track in particular had a very minimal and interesting beat, and one of the entrants was giving a monologue about his life over the top of it.
+Joe: One track in particular had a very minimal and interesting beat, and the performer was giving a monologue about his life over the top of it.
 It was very real, and also had an amazing philosophical point to it.
 We were just saying that you can really imagine playing it in the middle of a DJ set, one of the sets that we play, and people really responding to it.
 It was really honest, and you get to hear a view point that you would never usually hear in most commercial music.
-So, it was really interesting, and really good.
-That led us to thinking that we wanted to make it known to a wider audience.
+So, it was really interesting.

 Alexis: Definitely.
 In this category it’s quite nice when somebody stands out, lets you see their character and personality.
-Although it’s maybe not fair, because a lot of it is instrumental, it’s harder to hear a unique kind of voice, but we’re hearing that in some of the instrumental music.
+Because a lot of it is instrumental, it’s harder to hear a unique kind of voice, but we’re hearing that in some of the music.

 Is there anything you’d like to hear more of in this category?

 Alexis: Some of the producers sound like they’ve made things that are calling out for a vocalist.
 But maybe they don’t have somebody that they can work with, or maybe they’re not vocalists themselves.

 Joe: We generally award points and kudos to people who are able to make competent examples of a house track, or a trance track or whatever.
 But we definitely veer towards the things that are more inventive in their sounds or rhythms.